Calendar Confusion

 + Chester Beatty Museum Tour 15:00 Chester Beatty Museum, Gardens of Dublin Castle, Dame Street, Dublin 2 https://chesterbeatty.ie/whats-on/free-public-tours/ (R)

-+ Highlights of the National Museum of Ireland – Tour 15:30 National Museum – Archaeology, Kildare Street, Dublin 2 https://www.museum.ie/en-IE/Museums/Archaeology/Events/2026/Q1-Jan-Mar/January-Tours-at-the-National-Museum-of-Ireland,-K
++ The Saints of Ireland – Tour 15:30 National Museum – Archaeology, Kildare Street, Dublin 2 https://www.museum.ie/en-IE/Museums/Archaeology/Events/2026/Q1-Jan-Mar/January-Tours-at-the-National-Museum-of-Ireland,-K

-+ First Fortnight: Joy in the Museum: A Guide’s Guide to the National Museum of Ireland Slow-Looking Tour 14:00 National Museum, Collins Barracks, Benburb Street, Dublin 7 https://www.museum.ie/en-IE/Museums/Decorative-Arts-History/Events/2026/Q1/First-Fortnight-Joy-in-the-Museum
++ Symbols of Ireland in the National Museum’s Collection – Tour 15:30 National Museum, Collins Barracks, Benburb Street, Dublin 7 https://www.museum.ie/en-IE/Museums/Decorative-Arts-History/Events/2026/Q1/January-Tours-at-Collins-Barracks

 + Live Gypsy Jazz – Gig 19:30-23:00 Mother Reilly’s, 26-32 Upper Rathmines Road, Dublin 6 https://www.facebook.com/events/772554088564616

-+ The Ex Reflex – Gig 20:00-23:30 The Goat Bar & Grill, 14 Lower Kilmacud Rd, Goatstown, Dublin 14 https://www.eventbrite.ie/e/1979712399078
++ Beatclub – Live Gig 20:00 Goat Bar & Grill, 14 Lower Kilmacud Rd, Goatstown, Dublin 14 https://www.eventbrite.ie/e/1979713333874

 + Variety of Public Tours at the National Gallery https://www.nationalgallery.ie/whats-on